-Refer SSR 3.2.4 - 12.1.2.5 It is compulsory to fit the SARRC RallySafe tracker, GARMIN GPS as well as the iCam AD Plus 2.0 on-board camera strictly as per instructions.
+Refer SSR 3.2.10 - 12.1.2.5 It is compulsory to fit the SARRC RallySafe tracker, GARMIN GPS as well as the iCam AD Plus 2.0 on-board camera strictly as per instructions.
 All have to be operational for the entire event.
 Refer SSR 318 A [viii] - 12.1.2.6 It is compulsory to complete a SA Rally-Raid Technical Passport and have this available at all events.
 It must be fully completed and maintained.
-Properly legible prints will be accepted at events to preserve the originals. - 12.1.2.7 SAARC exceptions to the FIA regulations will be the following: - i) Wheels and Tyres will be according to FIA Art 285.11.6 but the 2025 FIA Sporting Regulations Art 10.1 and 10.7 will not be applicable. - ii) Fuel: AMTEC 102 octane fuel may be used as an alternative to FIA Art 252.9.1 Control fuel samples may be taken by the TC.
+Properly legible prints will be accepted at events to preserve the originals. - 12.1.2.7 SARRC exceptions to the FIA regulations will be the following: - i) Wheels and Tyres will be according to FIA Art 285.11.6 but the 2025 FIA Sporting Regulations Art 10.1 and 10.7 will not be applicable. - ii) Fuel: AMTEC 102 octane fuel is the designated control fuel and is compulsory.
+Fuel must be used from the delivered sealed serial marked drums only.
+Control fuel samples may be taken by the TC. - 12.1.2.8 The Teams are responsible for fire safety in their pit.